ringcentral/aclu/ui/THOUGHTS.md

 So, for the time being, list items will be strings or anchors.
 Maybe I'll initially support lists within lists and lists within table cells.
 Time will tell.

+### 2022-05-17

+The 11th seems so long ago, and so much has changed.
+I started off with the simple plan of bailing out on Dataclasses in favor of standard Python classes.
+I found I needed to implement the __init__ myself if I want to hide the tags from the higher level classes.
+If I'm going to implement __init__, why use Dataclasses?

+As I was removing Dataclasses and running in the REPL to unit test the changes, I realized how nice it would be if I could simply type the name of the object just created and it would give me the HTML output.
+Ha, okay, I'll put that in the __repr__.
+Now I really don't need Dataclasses.

+Now I have __repr__ in the BaseElement that works quite well for generating HTML for derived classes.
+There are a few places I have needed to override __repr__ but in general, this is working very well.

+So, what about jinja?

+As I think more about this, and read more about HTML, I realize I could generate HTML documents entirely from these Python classes.
+By using __repr__, so each object can generate its own HTML, the objects are very composeable.
+That is, I can easily have a <li> with an Anchor object as its contents.
+As the ListItem object is generating its HTML, it has the contents object generate its own HTML.
+Now I have an <li> element with an <a> as its content and it feels like I got most of that for free.
+In fact, <li> can have a <ul> and we easily get lists within lists.

+As I looked at the templatey, most notably the jinja macros, I realize I don't need the macros.
+And, at least the way I had initially developed them, it would be much more difficult to have elements within elements.

+Maybe the right answer is to use very little jinja.
+Maybe just supply the base.html document to help lesss HTML technical people (myself included though becoming less so each day) get started.

+I need to develop tests for the lists elements.
+Maybe as I do that, how much jinja to use will be clearer.

+And regarding content categories, my thoughts are now to not include that in any class hierarchy.
+I was thinking if I did, I could use types to ensure elements had proper contents.
+Maybe that will be useful someday.
+For now I'm going to let the site developer worry about which elements are part of another's element's contents.
+That is, developing correct HTML is left as an exercise for the reader (well, developer in this case).